udini16/pokemon-explorer-POKEDEX/README.md

 * **Pagination System:** Replaced standard infinite scrolling with a clean, state-driven page navigation system for better UX.
 * **Dynamic Type Badges:** UI elements automatically inherit the official hex colors of their corresponding Pokémon types.

+## 🧠 Design & Technical Decisions

+* **Modal vs. Dedicated Pages:** I opted for a Modal-based architecture (Popup Cards) rather than routing to new pages.
+This preserves the user's current search state and scroll position, creating a frictionless, app-like browsing experience.
+* **State-Driven Pagination:** Instead of infinite scrolling, which can cause severe DOM lag with high-resolution images, I implemented strict 20-item pagination.
+This ensures the app remains lightweight and performant.
+* **Chained API Resolution:** The PokeAPI separates base data and species data.
+I wrote a custom `while` loop to cleanly traverse the deeply nested `evolves_to` JSON tree, combining multiple API endpoints into a single, cohesive UI component.
+* **Unique Key Generation:** To prevent React reconciliation bugs and animation lag during re-renders, I extracted the unique Pokémon IDs directly from the API URLs to serve as strict unique keys for the list mapping.

 ## 🛠️ Tech Stack

 * **Frontend:** React 18 (Hooks, Functional Components)